 If it is determined that the technical issue was due to an exam software malfunction or other issue, outside of your control, NCARB will provide you with a replacement exam seat and new exam eligibility.
-NCARB will not provide candidates who experience a technical issue with a rolling clock extension or compensation for lost time.
+NCARB will not provide candidates who experience a technical issue with compensation for lost time.

-- If you viewed 75 percent or more of the items on your exam prior to the technical issue occurring, you will be subject to the 60-day retest policy, and your exam will count as a valid, scored exam within your NCARB Record. - If you viewed fewer than 75 percent of the items on your exam prior to the technical issue occurring, you will be provided immediate eligibility to reschedule your exam, you are exempt from the 60-day retest policy, and your exam score will be invalidated within your NCARB Record.
+- If you viewed 75 percent or more of the items on your exam prior to the technical issue occurring and/or you were able to complete your exam, you will be subject to the 60-day retest policy, and your exam will count as a valid, scored exam within your NCARB Record. - If you viewed fewer than 75 percent of the items on your exam prior to the technical issue occurring and you were unable to complete your exam due to the technical issue, you will be provided immediate eligibility to reschedule your exam, you are exempt from the 60-day retest policy, and your exam score will be invalidated within your NCARB Record.

 If the investigation determines that your examination could not be administered due to your online proctoring setup, outside of the control of NCARB and its vendors, all exam fees will be lost and NCARB will not provide you with a replacement exam seat.
 You will be provided with a new exam eligibility only.
 If you viewed 75 percent or more of the items on your exam prior to the technical issue occurring, you will be subject to the 60-day retest policy, and your exam score will remain valid within your NCARB Record.
-Candidate Conduct During Your Online Exam